hardin47/website/Math154/01-intro.Rmd

 </figure>
 </center>

-### Principiles for the Data Science Process
+### Principles for the Data Science Process
 Duncan Temple Lang, University of California, Davis

 Duncan Temple-Lang is a leader in the area of combining computer science research concepts within the context of statistics and science more generally.
 Recently, he was invited to participate in a workshop,  *Training Students to Extract Value from Big Data*.
-The workshop was subsequently summarized in a manuscript of the same name and has been provided free of charge.  http://www.nap.edu/catalog.php?record_id=18981

-National Research Council.  *Training Students to Extract Value from Big Data: Summary of a Workshop*.
-Washington, DC: The National Academies Press, 2014.
+The workshop was subsequently summarized in a manuscript of the same name and has been provided free of charge.  http://www.nap.edu/catalog.php?record_id=18981  [National Research Council.  *Training Students to Extract Value from Big Data: Summary of a Workshop*.
+Washington, DC: The National Academies Press, 2014.]